k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 # Data Viewer

-The Data Viewer enables you to view a [Logical Unit](/articles/03_logical_units/01_LU_overview.md) database (LUDB), add debugging capabilities and improve testing abilities and defect resolution times.
-Since a LUDB is in-memory, it can be viewed by dumping it into an SQLite file which can be shared via email or a common file directory for additional investigations using the Fabric Studio.
+The Data Viewer enables you to view a [Logical Unit](/articles/03_logical_units/01_LU_overview.md) database (LUDB), add debugging capabilities and improve testing and defect resolution times.

+Since an LUDB is in-memory, it can be viewed by dumping it into an SQLite file which can be shared via email or a common file directory for additional investigations using the Fabric Studio.
 This file can also be used to execute SQL queries and for analysis.
 Data Viewer files are saved under the LU VirtualDB_Data directory in:   \Fabric\\[project name]\\Implementation\LogicalUnits\\[LU name]\VirtualDB_Data.

 [Click for more information about Logical Units.](/articles/03_logical_units/01_LU_overview.md)